Evaluation Methodologies in Software Protection Research: Sample Treatment

-We observe that aliasing is rarely exploited (explicitly) in the deployed protections, even though this is a SP feature that is often cited as increasing the resilience of protections due to alias analysis being an intractable problem~\cite{1998_manufacturing_cheap_resilient_and_stealthy_opaque_constructs}.
-Only 4.0\%~$\hat{=}$~20/496 of papers that deploy protections exploit aliasing to complicate analyses and to make analysis results less precise.
+Only \percentPracticalPapersUsingAliasing{}\%~$\hat{=}$~\practicalPapersUsingAliasing{}/\practicalPapers{} of papers that deploy protections exploit aliasing to complicate analyses and to make analysis results less precise.
 This feature is much more popular in managed languages than in natively compiled, let alone script languages.
 The reason is that the computation of precise call graphs for Java bytecode depends heavily on type inference and points-to set analysis.
-Various transformations involving method signatures and their parameter types have been presented to increase points-to set sizes and to hamper type inference and call graph reconstruction.
-Most script languages are dynamically typed, and no C++-specific obfuscations exist, hence transformations that aim for points-to set increases are not researched for those types of languages.
-What remains, is the use of conventional pointer aliasing to hamper data and control flow analysis, but very few papers target this.
+Various transformations have been presented to increase points-to set sizes and to hamper type inference and call graph reconstruction.
+Most script languages are dynamically typed, and no C++-specific obfuscations exist.
+Hence, transformations that aim for points-to set increases are not researched for those types of languages.
+What remains is the use of conventional pointer aliasing to hamper data and control flow analysis, but very few papers target this.